Many Religions: One God?

 Yet another problem with the ‘One Reality’ project is its failure to properly take account of ‘popular’ religion.
 Hick and co. were all dealing with scholarly, educated Buddhists.
 We know from our own experience, however, that the views of many scholarly, educated Christians won’t wash too well at the local Pentecostal church, let alone in the slums of Brazil or Manila.
 Boyer makes the point that official religion is by no means the whole of religion:

 In official Islam there is no God but God, but many [Muslim] people are very much scared by jinn and afreet, spirits, ghosts and witches.17.

-Is ‘true’ Christianity what we WASPs do in Oz or is it what those syncretistic African Christians get up to?
-Friends of mine work in Cambodia, nominally a Buddhist country (Theravadin, in fact).
-They report that the bulk of people they meet are anything but pure-bred aspiring arahats.
-Indeed, they find a significant element of animism there.
+Is ‘true’ Christianity what WASPs do in Oz or is it what those syncretistic African Christians get up to?
+Friends of mine worked in Cambodia, nominally a Buddhist country (Theravadin, in fact).
+They report that the majority of people they met were anything but pure-bred aspiring arahats.
+Indeed, they found a significant element of animism there.